bigjosh/moonWAP/README.md

   ...to set the new SSID and clear the Wifi access password

-9. Enter `reboot` to reboot router and start nodogsplash with the new moonphase splash page!
+9. Enter `reboot` to reboot router and start nodogsplash with (hopefully) the new moonphase splash page!

+## Change SSID

-Router should now serve the moon splash page to new connections.
-Next you probably want to connect to the router over Wifi and navigate to the setup pages at...
+To change the SSID, connect to the router over Wifi and navigate to the setup pages at...

 http://192.168.8.1

 ...and go to `Advanced Settings` and set...

-Network->wifi->settings->Wireless Security->Encryption->No Encryption

-...and...

 Network->wifi->settings->General Setup->ESSID to the new SSID (with emoji!)

 ...and then hit the "Save and Apply" button

+## TODO

+* Figure out a way to modulate the AP signal strength or bandwith based on moonphase
+* Install [Weaved](http://weaved.com/) or some other system so the box can be maintained and updated remotely